Mich-Tapawan/ComfyCafe/README.md

 # Project-1---Comfy-Cafe
-Solo project that is built with HTML, CSS, and JavaScript
+Solo project that is built with HTML, CSS, and JavaScript.
+Database used: MySQL